Meet The Family

 Buddy joined Furever Farm not long after Rosie arrived.
 Purchased by the original owner as a “miniature” it quickly became apparent that miniatures in Australia are really not that much smaller or lighter than a fully grown pig!
 This, combined with some allergy problems with the original owners meant that Buddy needed a new home and he found his way to us.
 Buddy loves an ear scratch and will sit and “talk” to you via his grunts as you speak to him, a perfect example of intelligent and social nature of pigs, always looking for stimulation and interaction.
 He loves the occasional dig and is at home in his free space and paddock.

-After a bust out and mistake a few months ago we found ourselves the proud carers of 13 little piglets, Shadow, Misty, Pinky, Tuscadero, Albert, Wobbles, Spots, Walter, Angus & Leonard are the beautiful and bubbly offspring of Rosie and Mocha.
+After a mistake meeting between Rosie and a loved passed pig, Mocha, we found ourselves the proud carers of 13 little piglets, Shadow, Misty, Pinky, Tuscadero, Albert, Wobbles, Spots, Walter, Angus & Leonard.
 As with a lot of pig births we unfortunately lost 2 piglets, Braveheart and Bellyrub and one, Tiny, has since been adopted.
-They are energetic, playful, cheeky and mischievous but lovable, confident and adoring no end.
+They are energetic, playful, cheeky and mischievous but loveable, confident and adoring no end.
 They just love a pat and scratch in between digging and mudbathing and will remain with us here until such time as they are adopted by other loving families.

 How can you help our pigs?